- 11 cups water

 - 18 dried hot chilies

-- In a stockpot, bring water, vinegar and salt to a boil; boil 10 minutes.
-Pack cucumbers into nine hot quart jars within 1/2 in. of top.
+- In a Dutch oven, bring water, vinegar and salt to a boil; boil for 10 minutes.
+Pack cucumbers into quart jars within 1/2 in. of top.
 Place one dill head, two garlic cloves and two peppers in each jar.
 Ladle boiling liquid over cucumbers, leaving 1/4-in. headspace.
 Adjust caps.
 Process for 15 minutes in a boiling-water bath.
 Yield: 9 quarts.

 "This looks like a good recipe almost like my grandmothers but processing time of one reviewer at 180 degrees should be 30 minutes not 10.
 Place jars in simmering water (150 degrees) and bring up to 180.
 Keep at 180 to 185 for the full 30 minutes.
 This is an approved method by USDA and does make for a crisper pickle as does pickle crisp added to the jar."